esmini/esmini/README.md

 Repository: <https://github.com/esmini/esmini>

-A pre-built demo package for Windows is available [here](https://github.com/esmini/esmini/releases/latest).
-Unzip, navigate to "esmini\run\EgoSimulator" and run any of the bat-files.
+Pre-built demo packages are available [here](https://github.com/esmini/esmini/releases/latest).
+Unzip, navigate to "esmini\run\EgoSimulator" and run any of the example scripts.

 The code is a result from the Swedish collaborative research project [Simulation Scenarios](https://sites.google.com/view/simulationscenarios).